spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

-realtime streaming raspian 10 v% cpu very stable
+new way realtime streaming audio and video raspian  very stable